Periods and harmonic analysis on spherical varieties: The discrete spectrum

 Now consider the spaces $V_x$, $x\in\spectrum_R$, discussed in the proof of Theorem \ref{finiteds}.
 Recall (see the last paragraph of the proof of this Theorem) that we denote by $\spectrum_R$ the subset of $\prod_{\Theta} (\widehat{\mathcal{Z}(X_{\Theta})}_{\C}^J)^{r_\Theta}$ such that the restrictions of all factors to $\mathcal Z(X)$ coincide; the space $V_x$ then consists of functions on $X$ whose ``asymptotics'' transform under the component characters of $x$, and in particular this notion depends on a choice of good neighborhoods of $\infty$.

 As we remarked, there is a finite subset $S$ of $X/J$, depending only on $R$, such that the evaluation maps: $V_x\to \CC^S$ are injective, for every $x$.
 Hence, we consider the union of the spaces $V_x$ as a subspace of $\spectrum_R\times\CC^S$.
-It now suffices to show: \begin{itemize}\item There is a finite number of measurable sections such that: \begin{itemize} \item The image lies in the union of the spaces $V_x$. \item For almost all $\chi$, the $f_i(\chi)$, considered as elements in $L^2(X,\chi)_\disc^J$, span this space. \end{itemize} \end{itemize} Indeed, if $f_i$ is measurable as a section into $\mathfrak S_{R,\chi}^\su\times \CC^S$ then it is also measurable as a section into $L^2(X,\chi)_\disc^J$; this follows by examining the proof (``by linear recurrence'') that the map $V_x \rightarrow \CC^S$ is injective for fixed $x$.
+It now suffices to show: \begin{itemize}\item There is a finite number of measurable sections such that: \begin{itemize} \item The image lies in the union of the spaces $V_x$. \item For almost all $\chi$, the $f_i(\chi)$, considered as functions on $X$, actually lie inside $L^2(X,\chi)_\disc^J$ and moreover span this space. \end{itemize} \end{itemize} Indeed, if $f_i$ is measurable as a section into $\mathfrak S_{R,\chi}^\su\times \CC^S$ then it is also measurable as a section into $L^2(X,\chi)_\disc^J$; this follows by examining the proof (``by linear recurrence'') that the map $V_x \rightarrow \CC^S$ is injective for fixed $x$.
+(Also, in what follows, the fact that the $f_i(\chi)$ actually lie inside $L^2(X, \chi)_{\disc}^J$ will follow as in the arguments on page \pageref{newredstuff}).

 Now we use the notation of the proof of Theorem \ref{finiteds}, adjusted to the present setting: Let $Z'$ be the subset of pairs $(x,M)$ such that $x \in \mathfrak S_R$ and $M$ an $\mathcal H(G,J)$-stable subspace of $V_x$, considered as a subspace of $\CC^S$, with the property that $M$ is not asymptotically annihilated by any ideal larger than $I_{x, \Theta}$. (``Hecke stable'' means that $V_x$ is Hecke stable when identified as a subspace of $C^{\infty}(X)^J$, cf. discussion before \eqref{zrdef}).
 Hence, again, $Z'$ is a constructible subset of $\mathfrak S_R\times \mathcal G$, where $\mathcal G$ denotes the Grassmannian all subspaces of $\CC^S$.